soodaayush/wordsmith/README.md

 ## The Website

-This is a website where you can play a word guessing game where you have a chosen word.
-When someone guesses a word, you challenge the word and it tells you what letters are in common.
+This is a website where you can play a word guessing game.
+You have a chosen word, and when someone guesses a word, you challenge the word, and it tells you what letters are in common.

 ## Links